mattroseman/mroseman95.github.io/_drafts/scraping_dynamic_pages.markdown

 For more information about how xpaths work, look at this [tutorial](https://www.w3schools.com/xml/xpath_intro.asp).

-To test our code we can run
+To test our code we can run...

 {% highlight bash %}
 scrapy crawl twitch-spider -o output.json